wligithub/tax-tool/README.md

 #### Output

 This tool generates two files: one in text format and another with the same name in CSV format.
 Both files contain tax information for each lot.
-Additionally, the text file contains tax summary across all lots and AVGO cash-in-lieu fractional share information.
+Additionally, the text file contains cost basis for AVGO cash-in-lieu fractional shares and provides a tax summary across all lots.
 In the generated files, each lot has a "Row ID" field, which corresponds to the ID of the corresponding row from the Gain&Loss input file.
 This correlation allows for easy matching between computed lots from the output and reported lots from the input.

 #### Potential AVGO Cost Base Adjustment For Last ESPP Lot